AliceO2Group/CodingGuidelines/README.md

 A number of config files are available [here](https://github.com/AliceO2Group/CodingGuidelines) for various IDEs.

 ### O2 code checker
 All the AliceO2 pull requests are subject to be tested with [O2 CodeChecker](https://github.com/AliceO2Group/O2CodeChecker#readme) during  `build/O2/fullCI` check.
 It is a bit stricter tool than `clang-format`.
-Contributors are encouraged to run the codecheck locally before creating pull request in order to save checking time and CPU resources of testing facilities.
-Try to run it in root directory of your installation:
+Contributors are encouraged to run the codecheck locally before creating a pull request in order to save checking time and CPU resources of the testing facilities.
+Try to run it in the root directory of your installation:
 ```
 aliBuild build o2checkcode --defaults o2
 ```